-Q-rex: How are things with you, Bob?

-Bob: Things haven't been too good for me lately, I'm afraid.

-My company was taken over last month and there's a real

-possibility that I may lose my job.

-Q-rex: I'm sorry to hear that.
+- 7. Read and listen. - Q-rex : How are things with you, Bob?
+Things haven't been too good for me lately, I'm afraid.
+Bob My company was taken over last month and there's a real possibility that I may lose my job.
+Q-rex : I'm sorry to hear that.
 I hope you can keep your job.

-Bob: Never mind.
+Never mind.
 If I lose my job, I'll buy a lottery ticket.
 Ha ha ha!
-Anyway,

-Q-rex, if you won the lottery, what would you do?

-Q-rex: If I won some money, I would go around the world.
+Anyway, Bob Q-rex, if you won the lottery, what would you do?
+If I won some money, I would go around the world.
 How about you, Bob?

-Bob: I would give up my job and retire.
+Q-rex : I would give up my job and retire.
 I don't like my job.

-If you were in my position, you would understand.
+Bob If you were in my position, you would understand.

-GRAMMAR MEMO
+(GRAMMAR MEMO